P3dR099/CryptoMarket-app/README.md

 - Get the change in 1 hour, 24 hours and 7 days of the cryptocurrencies in the market.
 - Show graphs of the price of each cryptocurrency
+- Price table in which you can sort from highest to lowest the coins that have increased or decreased the most

 ## Tech